aws-amplify/docs/docs/start/getting-started/fragments/flutter/integrate.md

 We use the `CognitoSignUpOptions` object to send additional sign up attributes such as email and phone number that we want to associate with this newly created user.

 Note how we use a try/catch block to be able to gracefully handle any issues with calling the API.
-All Auth methods in the Flutter SDK throw "AuthError" when something goes wrong.
+All Auth methods in the Flutter Library throw "AuthError" when something goes wrong.

 Note the flow of creating a SignUpRequest and receive a SignUpResult.
 This basic flow is repeated throughout Auth, in which you send a ---Request and receive a ---Result.